-Unless an English test result is provided at the time of application, most students should expect to undertake an average of 2 school terms (approx 20 weeks) of HSP prior to commencing mainstream studies at their host school.
+Unless an English test result is provided at the time of application, most students should expect to undertake an average of 2 school terms (approx 20 weeks) of HSP (or an equivalenr English preparation course) prior to commencing mainstream studies at their host school.
 If you feel you will not need to participate in HSP you may have to undertake an English Language test to demonstrate your English proficiency and to meet your student visa requirements.

 Find out more about

 If I want to study in High School do I have to complete Year 12?

 The high school program is an academic program that provides students studying in junior and senior high school with long term educational opportunities.

 Students completing Years 11 and 12 in Queensland schools will receive a

 Queensland Certificate of Education (QCE).
 Students enrolling in the High School Program could be eligible to graduate with

 Australian Tertiary Admission Rank (ATAR) which is used as a benchmark for entry to Queensland universities and vocational education providers.

 Students wanting to study in High School for a shorter duration can choose a study abroad option that provides a high school experience for students, usually from 3 to 12 months duration.
 This program provides an educational and cultural experience that allows students to continue to develop their English language proficiency while continuing high school studies.